 Am I wrong?

-Oh, I think there'll be a uniting.
+Oh, I think there will be a uniting.

-They um, you know, I didn't get the endorsements.
+I didn't get the endorsements.

 I just went after the votes.